Photos by Read McKendree / Courtesy of Spa City Motor Lodge

 In Spa City’s case, the renovation started with painting the outside an eye-catching black.
 Next, Lark crafted an airy communal atrium out of what used to be a decrepit swimming pool.
 Then, it redid the rooms as purposefully minimalist—a serene retreat from the road trip and bustling town.

 The entryway to the lodge has a distinctive retro wooden sign, which hides a cozy viewing deck above it.
-The most striking feature of Bluebird’s Spa City is its sunny atrium courtyard, with a number of casual seating groupings and tables for group hangouts.
+The most striking feature of Bluebird by Lark’s Spa City is its sunny atrium, with a number of casual seating groupings and tables for group hangouts.
 Much of that seating is positioned on top of a filled-in swimming pool, with the pool cleverly evoked in a painting on the poured-cement floor and a long communal table at one end as the diving board.
 A coffee station called “The Deep End” is at the other end.
 Arching above the big space is a refurbished glass ceiling through which light pours.

 With 42 rooms and nine different room types, this roadside inn can accommodate groups of any size.
-Couples looking for extra space will enjoy the King Balcony with direct access to a shared balcony and the sunny interior courtyard.
+Couples looking for extra space will enjoy the King Balcony with direct access to a shared balcony.
 For those looking to work from the road, the interior courtyard provides a communal space, while the Double Queen, King, King with Balcony and King Deluxe rooms all have dedicated writing desks.

 Each simple-yet-sophisticated guest room has high ceilings with freshly painted white walls (no droopy wallpaper), glossy concrete floors (no funky-smelling carpet), and white linens and towels (no brown paisley bedspreads).
 Extra touches include books and artwork by local creatives and light-blocking Levelor blinds for the windows.
 All the rooms face onto the glass-topped atrium, allowing its sunlight to gently wake guests in the morning via a tall frosted-glass door sidelight.
 It offers light and privacy, a rare commodity in original midcentury motels.